compucorp/uk.co.compucorp.membershipextrasimporterapi/README.md

 This extension creates new API Endpoint `MembershipextrasImporter` that can be used within [CSV Importer](https://github.com/eileenmcnaughton/nz.co.fuzion.csvimport) extension, which allows importing Payment Plan membership orders and direct debit information using the data model used in [Membershipextras](https://github.com/compucorp/uk.co.compucorp.membershipextras) suite.

 More details about the functionality of this importer and fields mapping are available here (not publicly available document yet): https://compucorp.atlassian.net/wiki/spaces/ME/pages/2307489795/Membership+importer+Ready+for+kickoff+Payment+plan+importer

 # Dependencies
 To be able to use this extension you will need :

 - [Membershipextras extension](https://github.com/compucorp/uk.co.compucorp.membershipextras) : Which provides support for payment plan memberships.
 - [CSV Importer extension](https://github.com/eileenmcnaughton/nz.co.fuzion.csvimport) : Which provides the mechanism to import CSV files using any API Endpoint.

 And optionally :
 - [Manual Direct debit extension](https://github.com/compucorp/uk.co.compucorp.manualdirectdebit) : In case you have payment plan orders paid with Direct debit.

-It also requires the following custom groups (which are created by Membershipextras extension and disabled by default) and their custom fields to be activated :

-- Recurring Contribution External ID
-- Contribution External ID
-- Membership External ID

 ## Usage